 While proceeding with interview recordings, users can separate out the audio and video tracks for each participant.
 Thus facilitating more control over the recorded files in the post-production process.

 The software also includes a producer mode of its own through which admins can watch and control the ongoing recordings.
-They can also share the interviews through live-streaming on Facebook, YouTube, Linked In, Twitch, or custom RTMP destinations.

 Moreover, presenters are also allowed to share their screens while recording besides forwarding direct Audience Link to participants in real-time.